|Nutritional Guidelines (per serving)|

 2/3 to 1 cup club soda, to taste

-Apple wedge, garnish
+Apple wedge, for garnish

 Note: while there are multiple steps to this recipe, the apple soda is broken down into workable categories to help you plan for preparation and assembly.